Fellowships and Eligibility

 You can read about past fellows here.

-CPCP Seminar theme 2023-2024:
+CPCP Seminar theme 2024-2025: Anti-Capitalist Environmentalism

-THE CUNY GRADUATE CENTER DISSERTATION FELLOWSHIP COMPETITION FOR THE 2023-2024 ACADEMIC YEAR
+THE CUNY GRADUATE CENTER DISSERTATION FELLOWSHIP COMPETITION FOR THE 2024-2025 ACADEMIC YEAR

-Applications Due: Tuesday, January 17, 2023 no later than 5:00pm
+Applications Due: Tuesday, January 16, 2024 no later than 5:00pm

 The application guidelines, cover sheet, and eligibility can be found here.

 The Center for Place, Culture and Politics Dissertation Fellowship is open to Level 3 students from any discipline whose research articulates with topics that have contemporary urgency, regardless of period or methodological approach.
 The Center runs a lively interdisciplinary weekly seminar in which we discuss fellows’ work-in-progress.
 We also host distinguished lecture series and other special programming, and sponsor conferences organized around annual themes.
 Recent yearlong topics have included “Urban Uprisings,” “Mobilizations and Migrations,” “Consciousness and Revolution,” “The Agrarian Question Today,” and “Revolutionary Arts.”
 We invite dissertation fellow applicants to provide a brief statement (250-300 words) highlighting the linkages of their research with the Center’s 2023-2024 theme: The State.
 Abolitionist?
 Fascist?
 Communist?
 Bourgeois?
-Kindly note: acceptance of the award is contingent on being able to attend the CPCP’s Wednesday morning (10am-noon) seminar throughout the academic year.
+Kindly note: acceptance of the award is contingent on being able to attend the CPCP’s Wednesday morning (10am-12pm) seminar throughout the academic year.

 APPLICATION INSTRUCTIONS

-The completed application must be submitted no later than 5:00pm on Tuesday, January 17, 2023.
+The completed application must be submitted no later than 5:00pm on Tuesday, January 16, 2024.
 The applications are to be submitted as per the following instructions.
-Your adviser must submit a letter of recommendation by the same deadline, January 17, 2023.
+Your adviser must submit a letter of recommendation by the same deadline, January 16, 2024.

 The application materials should be assembled AS A SINGLE DOCUMENT in pdf or word format in the following order: